-Subject: NOTICE OF MOTION: INCREASING SOLAR UPTAKE IN RESIDENTIAL STRATA BUILDING
+Subject: NOTICE OF MOTION: INCREASING SOLAR UPTAKE IN RESIDENTIAL

+STRATA BUILDING

-Council at its meeting on 11 May 2021 resolved that the matter be deferred to the meeting to be held on 24 May 2021.
+Council at its meeting on 11 May 2021 resolved that the matter be deferred to

 - 1. Council direct mails a letter to all residents of apartment blocks, townhouses and residential strata buildings identified by Council's Go Solar team and its Go Solar for Strata partner, Wattblock, as being ideal buildings for the installation of solar and battery systems encouraging them to take up a free consultation with Wattblock.
 This should include a request for executive members of the strata committee to table the proposal directly and for residents who are not part of the strata executive to request their executive members to table the request; and - 2.
 This is to be paid for from the funds quarantined from saving following the loss of local newspaper advertising.